Even at $950 per Share, Costco's Stock May Still be a Bargain

 Figure 4.
 Costco Memberships (millions), 2019–2024

-This expansion isn’t cheap.
-As Figure 5 shows, capital expenditures more than doubled from 2019 to 2024 to support this growth.1
+This expansion is not cheap.
+Capital expenditures more than doubled from 2019 to 2024 to support this growth.1

 Figure 5.
 Capital Expenditures ($ billions), 2019–2024